 At the nearest face-off spot in the same zone (provided no territorial advantage is gained) to where the puck was last played.
-Rule References 631(a) and 612(c).
+Rule Reference 631(a).

-Even though the shot was attempted on goal, the fact the puck directly left the rink without deflecting off of post, boards or glass would require the face-off to take place at the point of the shot.
-However, had the puck been shot from behind the center red line, icing would be called and the faceoff would be held at a Defending Zone face-off spot of the offending team.
+Even though the shot was attempted on goal, the fact the puck directly left the rink without deflecting off of a goalpost, boards or glass would require the face-off to take place at the point of the shot.
+However, had the puck been shot from behind the center red line, icing would be called and the face-off would be held at a Defending Zone face-off spot of the offending team.